zenithtekla/node-express-sequelize-ng2/readme.md

 then the server can start anytime with _$ npm start_

+Visit `localhost:3002` to see link to the application through BrowserSync or `localhost:3001` to directly view the application.

 Packages included:
 - node-angular2 seed for appDev
 - gulp
 - hbs
+- browserSync
+- ExpressJS server for back-end dev
 - pending migration of Sequelize and some good back-end stuffs, RESTful API and CRUD operations done previously from NodeMYSQL repo.